-Downside: They have to install that sucker while I’m awake.
+Downside: They have to install that contraption while I’m awake.
 I have a sensitive cervix (nausea, fainting), she doesn’t like to be touched.
 Also: WHAT IF IT GETS LOST INSIDE OF ME.

 He’s also mentioned this crazy device you have stuck inside your arm.
 I feel better about someone poking me there, but again–what if it gets lost inside my body and travels up into my brain and changes my personality to Amanda Bynes?
 I’ve been reassured this is impossible, but I have my doubts.

 I do know I don’t want to take the pill ever again.
 I started taking it in 9th grade to manage polycystic ovaries and I’m just over it.
 Condoms are also out (Gross!
-Expensive!) and I’m not a fan of the Nuva Ring.
+Expensive!
+Sex with a plastic bag!) and I’m not a fan of the Nuva Ring.
 Too many horror stories.
 Too much hassle.

 I have a few months to decide, which is why I’m talking about it now.
 I need input.
 I need advice.
 I need to make a plan.
 Plans make me feel safe.
 Plans reassure me that I’ll get there on time or have what I’ll need or not get pregnant and have three kids under three during the most stressful year of my life.

 Hopefully you know something I don’t.
 Hopefully you have a great birth control story that includes no hassle, no pain, and no terrible side effects!
 Again, I have my doubts–but I’m all ears.